aidenlx/alx-folder-note/README.md

 3. Click `Browse community plugins`
 4. Search for this plugin
 5. Click `Install`
-6. Once installed, close the community plugins window and the patch is ready to use.
+6. Once installed, close the community plugins window and the plugin is ready to use.